frederikbeimgraben/HSRT-Report/README.md

 ## 🐛 Troubleshooting

-### Common Issues

-1. **"This class can only be used with XeLaTeX" error**
-   - Solution: Ensure you're using XeLaTeX, not pdfLaTeX
-   - Check your editor's compiler settings
+1. **Custom fonts not displaying correctly**
+   - Solution: Run `make install-fonts` or let the Makefile auto-install them
+   - Fonts are installed to `~/.local/share/fonts/` (Linux) or `~/Library/Fonts/` (macOS)
-   - Use Docker build (`make`) to avoid this issue
+   - The build process handles this automatically on first run

 2. **Bibliography not appearing**
-   - Run `biber Main` after the first XeLaTeX compilation
+   - Tectonic automatically handles bibliography compilation
    - Check for errors in `Main.bib`
-   - The Docker build handles this automatically
+   - Ensure citations are properly formatted

 3. **Glossary entries not showing**
    - Run `makeglossaries Main` after adding new entries
-   - Ensure entries are referenced in the document using `\gls{term}`
+   - Check that entries are referenced in the document

-4. **Docker build not working**
-   - Ensure Docker Desktop is running
-   - Run `make docker-info` to check your Docker setup
-   - Check that port is not blocked by firewall
-   - Try `docker-compose build --no-cache` or `docker compose build --no-cache` for a fresh build
-   - The Makefile supports both `docker-compose` and `docker compose` automatically
+   - Verify syntax in `Glossary.tex`

-5. **SVG images not converting**
+4. **SVG images not supported**
-   - Inkscape is required for SVG support
+   - Tectonic doesn't support shell-escape for SVG conversion
-   - Docker build includes Inkscape automatically
+   - Pre-convert SVGs to PDFs using Inkscape or similar tools
+   - Use PDF or PNG images instead of SVG
    - For local builds: Install Inkscape separately

 ## 📄 License